AbramsGroup/HTPolyNet/docs/source/example-tutorials/shortbuilds/2-DGEBA-PACM/introduction.rst

    4-pacm-dgeba-epoxy-thermoset/
    ├── DGEPAC.yaml
    ├── lib
    │   └── molecules
    │       ├── inputs
    │       └── parameterized
    ├── README.md
    └── run.sh

-The bash script ``run.sh`` is a *suggested* way to run both a build, and it contains the commands to generate the input ``mol2`` file for activated DGEBA and PACM.
+The bash script ``run.sh`` is a *suggested* way to run a build, and it contains the commands to generate the input ``mol2`` file for activated DGEBA and PACM.

 .. code-block:: bash